vdoan/AWS-Kong-ECS/README.md

 5. clean up the code and use modules more
 6. Added a simple Makefile to build and push the container image
 7. Mount a Volume for Kong since it's in db-less mode
+8. Test Curl commands on the admin API, still fiddling with ports and haven't found a fix

 # Deployment Instructions